-What better way to enjoy the historical roots of this Southern city than by paying a visit to the foremost notable site of the Civil War: Fort Sumter.
-The historic site is located in Charleston Harbor and was opened as a tourist attraction in 1948.
-Famous for sustaining the first shots of the war (by cannon fire), the fortification is a must-see for visitors.
-A two-hour and 15-minute tour, complete with narrated boat rides and walking portions, is offered by this dual national and state park.
+Enjoy the historical roots of this southern city by paying a visit to the foremost site of the Civil War, Fort Sumter in Charleston Harbor.
+Opened as a tourist attraction in 1948, this national park is famous for having sustained the first shots of the war (by cannon fire), making the fortification a must-see for visitors.
+A guided tour, complete with narrated boat rides and walking sections, is available.

-Stretching 12 acres alongside the Cooper River, Waterfront Park features a 1,250-foot pier that stretches out over Charleston Harbor.
-You cannot afford to miss this picturesque attraction!
-Take a walk amid its dozens of pathways and witness the sights of nature – if you’re lucky, you may spot a crane taking flight by the ocean’s side.
-Its two large fountains are without a doubt the most iconic and decorative features of the park.
-Waterfront is also filled with spectacular views and a sea breeze that never fails to captivate its guests.
+Stretching 8 acres (3ha) alongside the Cooper River, the Joe Riley Waterfront Park features a 1,250ft (381m) pier over Charleston Harbor.
+Take a walk along the many pathways and witness the sights of nature – if you’re lucky, you may spot a crane taking flight by the oceanside.
+Two large fountains are the most decorative features of the park and the spectacular views and sea breeze give you a chance to unwind away from the city bustle.

-The Battery – a paved, public walk covered with mainly antebellum homes – often steals the hearts of its visitors by way of charming pastel edifices and picket fences and gates.
-The scenic promenade features Southern mansions, old cannons, and archaic plaques denoting the historical significance of several different physical structures.
-Rich in history and fit with a spectacular view of Fort Sumter, the Battery is unquestionably one of downtown Charleston’s most iconic settings.
+The Battery – a paved, public walk lined with many antebellum homes – offers a delight of pastel edifices, picket fences and gates.
+The scenic promenade features Southern mansions, old cannons and plaques denoting the historical significance.
+Rich in history, with a spectacular view of Fort Sumter, it is one of downtown Charleston’s most famous attractions.